jnovack/docker-multi-arch-hooks/README.md

-# Docker Hub Multi-Arch Hooks Example
+# Docker Hub Multi-Arch Hooks Template

 [![](https://img.shields.io/badge/Github-Template-blue?style=flat&logo=github)](https://img.shields.io/badge/Github-Template-blue?style=flat&logo=github)

-The scripts in this respository are intended to provide auto-updating builds based on tags and automatic building of multi-arch images
+The scripts in this respository are intended to provide auto-updating builds based on tags and automatic building of multi-arch images.

-For best practices on Docker Hub, when you push a patch version of your container, you SHOULD be updating the major and minor versions of your release to point to this new build.
-Additionally, when pushing a new minor release, you SHOULD be updating the major container version.

-In theory, pulling the tag `:1` of your container, should always pull the most up-to-date release in the `v1` version, be it `v1.3.1` or `v1.99.99`.
+As the practice goes, pulling the tag `:1` of your container, should always pull the most up-to-date release in the `v1` version, be it `v1.3.1` or `v1.99.99`.
 If you wanted `v1.0.0` specifically, best practices means you should grab `:1.0.0`.
 However, if a user always wants `v1.2` and all patches of `v1.2` (e.g. `v1.2.4`, `v1.2.219`), but never `v1.3`, the user MUST download `:1.2`.
-If someone always wants the latest version, they can download `:latest`.
+If someone always wants the latest version, they download `:latest`.

+For best practices on Docker Hub, when you push a patch (`x.x.PATCH`) version of your container, you SHOULD be updating the major (`MAJOR.x.x`) and minor (`x.MINOR.x`) versions of your release to point to this new build.
+Additionally, when pushing a new minor release, you SHOULD be updating the major container version.

-When you tag and push `v1.2.3` of your repository, the scripts will create a new tag, `:1.2.3`, for your container.
-It will also automatically update `:1.2` and `:1` for you.
+When you tag and push `v1.2.3` of your repository, these scripts will create a new tag, `:1.2.3`, for your container.
+It will also automatically update `:1.2` and `:1` for you to this build.
 Keeping all releases up to date.

 ## Follow My Example

 I used this template for my [jnovack/docker-autossh](https://www.github.com/jnovack/docker-autossh) repository, which has automatic builds on Docker Hub for my [jnovack/autossh](https://hub.docker.com/jnovack/autossh) image.

-You can `docker pull jnovack/autossh:2.0.0` from a raspberry pi 3 (`arm32v7` architecture), a raspberry pi zero (`arm32v6` architecture), an Amazon AWS instance (`arm64v8` architecture), or a linux or mac desktop (`amd64` architecture).
+Because all of the architectures are in one image tag, you can `docker pull jnovack/autossh:2.0.0` from a raspberry pi 3 (`arm32v7` architecture), a raspberry pi zero (`arm32v6` architecture), an Amazon AWS instance (`arm64v8` architecture), or a linux or mac desktop (`amd64` architecture).
 Each image will find the correct architecture to download, without having to specify different tags.
+One tag, many architectures.

 [![](preview.png)](preview.png)

 ## How To Use

 1. You MUST click "Use This Template" on Github.
 DO NOT "Fork" a *template* repository.
 2. You SHOULD update and synchronize all your `Dockerfile`s, adding all your commands at the end.
 Please update the label section.
 3. You MUST tag and push your commits with [semantic versioning standards](https://semver.org).